coilhq/mucoa/README.md

 ```

 ### Multilateral Net Settlement Model:
-Net settlement is multilateral if each participant settles with the Hub for the net of all transfers to which it has been a party, no matter who the other party was.
+Multilateral net settlement involves a centralized entity that determines the net effect of transactions by multiple participants.
+In this instance, the Hub determines the net effect of all transfers by participants, and effects settlement for the net amount to the relevant participant.

 ```
-A owes someone who owes someone else, so A should go direct to C:
+If A owes someone who owes C, while C also owes A, then a central entity determines the net effect of settlement between A and C:
-(there are multiple ways to arrange who pays what, all are valid)
+(there can be multiple valid ways to arrange who pays what)

+In this instance:
-A owes C (up to what A owes B) less what C owes A = 70 - 50 = 20 B owes C less what A owes C on B's behalf = 170 - 60 = 110
+A owes C (up to what A owes B) less what C owes A: 70 - 60 = 10 B owes C less what A owes C on B's behalf = 170 - 70 = 100

 After settlement, A and B's liquidity is now both back up to 110, while C remains at 210.

-This is the most efficient way of doing multilateral net because it doesn't require a "pot" at all and minimizes the number of settlement transactions.
+This is an efficient way of doing multilateral netting because it does not require a "settlement pool," thus minimizing the number of settlement transactions.

-Another simpler way to do this is for anyone who owes something to pay into a "pot" and then for anyone who is owed something to be paid out of the "pot".
-This requires a pot and a few more transactions.
 ```

 ## Participant Withdraw Collateral From Scheme